 In recent years, more and more reports have appeared about plans and the possibility of human colonization of the Moon and nearby planets.
 When interested people seek the allocation of huge sums of money or they themselves invest in the preparation and implementation of flights into deep space, it seems unreasonable and hopeless for a number of reasons.
-Scientists who have dedicated their activities to solving the practical issues of space exploration better than others understand the premature of such a grandiose human enterprise, but their voices remain unheard (VOKIN G.G..
+Scientists who have dedicated their activities to solving the practical issues of space exploration better than others understand the premature of such a grandiose human enterprise, but their voices remain unheard (VOKIN G.G.
 2015).
-Meanwhile, their arguments are not abstract but follow from the applied content of the set theory, stability theory, and reliability theory.
-First, the goals of space exploration remain valid.
+Meanwhile, their arguments are not abstract but follow the applied content of the set theory, stability theory, and reliability theory.
+First, the goals of outer space exploration should be identified.
 Simple curiosity and personal ambition aside, goals can be socio-economic, existential-pragmatic, scientific, and political.
-If we talk about socio-economic, then it should be recognized that at the present time on space flights we "must spend the already limited resources of the Earth, not receiving from Space in return at least an equivalent of energy or matter" (ibid, 20).
+If we talk about socio-economics, then it should be recognized that at the present time on space flights we "must spend the already limited resources of the Earth, not receiving from Space in return at least an equivalent of energy or matter" (ibid, 20).
 In other words, hoping for the commercialization of space is nothing but a thoughtless waste of money.
 Moreover, the conditions for human existence, his "niche" exist only on Earth and at the present time, there is no need and prerequisites for the acquisition of qualities that allow one to go beyond the boundaries of this area of existence.

 If we keep in mind the scientific goals of space navigation, then we can talk not only about the origin and history of the development of such a space object as the Earth but also about the appearance of people on it and about their spiritual and physical development, that is, about what the sciences studying the formation and development of human civilization in its various manifestations.
 These humanities are lagging behind the accelerated development of technology, and this imbalance indicates that a large skewness has formed in our worldview, which can lead to a situation where space will become uninteresting for us, and the issue of survival will force us to do what we previously neglected.
 Avoiding such misfortune is possible by allocating funds for the development of the humanities commensurate with those spent on space exploration, attracting talented young people, and searching for new research methods.
 Their effective use would bring us closer to answering the fundamental questions of the world order and human existence in it.
 An analysis of mankind's space activities shows that achievements in this area are accompanied by a significant increase in the number of problematic issues, including of a humanitarian nature.
-Their solution is impossible without taking into account the indissoluble unity of the natural and humanitarian aspects of space exploration::
+Their solution is impossible without taking into account the indissoluble unity of the natural and humanitarian aspects of space exploration.

 The political goals of space exploration under the conditions of the existence of a systemic crisis as a state of the modern world can only be an ill-considered adventure calculated for an external effect without a convincing ontological justification, which is generally typical of international politics in general.
 It must be borne in mind that currently, human society is experiencing a civilizational revolution, passing through a kind of rite of passage: